-The process by which a ship takes on fuel from either a pipeline, tank barge or tank truck.
+The process by which a ship takes on fuel from either a pipeline, barge or truck.

 1300.4 CARGO

 All types of bulk, break bulk, dry bulk or any other forms of cargo whatsoever, including but not limited to any solid, liquid, live animals, vehicles, loose cargo, an empty or full container and whatever is conveyed or to be conveyed to or from a vessel.